-You must file IRS Form 941 if you operate a business and have employees working for you.
-Certain employers whose annual payroll tax and withholding liabilities are less than $1,000, might get approval to file the annual version—Form 944.
+You are typically required to file IRS Form 941 if you pay wages to employees working for you.
+Certain employers whose annual payroll tax and withholding liabilities are less than $1,000 might get approval to file the annual version—Form 944.

-Who must file Form 941
+Who has to file Form 941

 Completing Form 941

 When you calculate the amount to send to the IRS, in addition to federal income tax withheld, the payment needs to include:

 Form 941 filing deadlines

 Just remember that the filing deadline always falls on the last day of the month following the end of the quarter.
 This gives you one month to prepare the form before submitting it to the IRS.

 Failure to timely file a Form 941 and pay any tax due may result in a penalty of 5% of the tax due with that return for each month or part of a month the return is late.
 The penalty caps out at 25%.
 A separate penalty applies for making tax payments late or paying less than you owe.
 The penalties are 2% to 15% of your underpayment, depending on how many days you are late paying the correct amount.